-Suddenly she remembered her station, remembered that she's supposed to present a dignified face to everyone she meets, remembered that she was face of the Fire Nation and could not afford to indulge in such frivolity, and she pulled herself together.
+Suddenly she remembered her station, remembered that she was supposed to present a dignified face to everyone she met, remembered that she was face of the Fire Nation and could not afford to indulge in such frivolity, and she pulled herself together.

 "Zuzu, I've beat you in our last five arm-wrestling matches.
 My firebending is just as powerful as yours, and only a little less accurate – and it's not like I could have missed at that range anyway.
 I think I can take care of myself."

 Defeated by her flow of words and the logic in them, Zuko slumped.
 "That's not the point."
 He mumbled softly before he turned away, heading back into the building proper.

 Azula watched him go, a smirk still planted firmly on her face.
 Honestly, to think of Zuko trying to protect her… It was just pathetic.

 She cracked open the door, staring at the two figures in the room illuminated by the cold moonlight.
 One was lying down on the embroidered silk sheets of the bed, one arm wrapped tightly around a stuffed turtle-duck.
 She had to suppress the urge to giggle as she stared at him.
 Was he still playing with stuffed toys?
 How… childish.
 She'd given up her own parrotmonkey a full year ago.

 The urge to giggle was strangled off remarkably quickly as she noted the other figure in the room.
 Their mother – his mother – was sitting on the bedside, singing a soft lullaby as she slowly stroked Zuko's hair.
 After a moment, Azula became aware that she was chewing her own lip.
 A familiar burning sensation rose in the back of her throat, one that she resolutely ignored.